Transylvanian mining railway: Line history

-The distance between tracks in the stations measured from the centre was 3 metres, considering the largest with of the rolling stock of 2,2 metere.
-The ties were trapezoid shaped, made of oak, at a length of 1,5 metres each, 12 cm high, bottom 20 cm wide, top 14 cm wide.
+The distance between tracks in the stations measured from the centre was 3 metres, considering the largest with of the rolling stock of 2.2 meters.
+The ties were trapezoid shaped, made of oak, at a length of 1.5 metres each, 12 cm high, bottom 20 cm wide, top 14 cm wide.

-The Transylvanian Mining Railway had four stations, at Hunedoara, Govăjdia, Nădrab and Retişoara, and four halts: two at Zlaşti, one at Căţănaş and one at Tulea.
+The Transylvanian Mining Railway had four stations, at Hunedoara, Govăjdia, Nădrab, and Retișoara, and four halts: two at Zlaști, one at Cățănaș, and one at Tulea.
 The Hunedoara's West station was 5,35 metres higher than the upper factory railway leading to the throat of the number 4 blast furnace, and 6,65 above the level of the throat of the number 4 blast furnace.
 The lines of the station were connected to the factory's upper ore tipplers where the iron ore filled cars were shunted in by a locomotive and emptied.
 The station was also connected to the charcoal tipplers.
 Here they also emptied the limestone.
 The line was also connected via a metal bridge to the earlier mentioned charcoal tipplers where the charcoal transported from the charcoal kilns in the Poiana Ruscă mountains and emptied here.
 For the transportation of iron ore on regular railway, a transfer station was built to transfer the iron ore from the narrow-gauge ore cars to the regular gauge cars.
 The exclusively mountain specific, mining railway with the high incline, three tunnels (the longest at 747 meters), with numerous artworks, exquisite metallic bridges, had a positive impact on the development and value of the two ironworks, also helped on the improvement of the image and installations of the ironworks, so it proved to be a real success for the local iron ore mining and the two ironworks.